Fix: Unable to Use Package Manager Due to Exclusive Lock Error

 Please read this section in Ubuntu wiki describes the 404 error problem for phpmyadmin.

-Add Jobs to cronjob in UNIX
+How to Add Jobs to Cronjob in Unix (with Examples)

 Cron jobs allows Unix users to run commands or scripts at a given date and time as per scheduled period of time.
 Cron is one of the most useful tool in a UNIX like operating systems.
 In Windows, same thing will be achieved by Scheduled Tasks.
 It is usually used for sysadmin jobs such as periodic backups, scripts to be executed on period of time or do any periodic activities and more.
 The cron service (daemon) runs in the background and constantly checks the/etc/crontab file, /etc/cron.*/ directories and /var/spool/cron/directory.